-The customer's SBC communicates with the Genesys Multicloud CX voice service SBC over the Internet or over Azure ExpressRoute.
-Genesys Multicloud CX cloud engages the agent's phone via the customer's SBC.
+The customer's SBC communicates with the cloud SBC over the Internet or over Azure ExpressRoute.
+Genesys Multicloud CX voice service engages the agent's phone via the customer's SBC.

-• WebRTC Phone registering with Genesys Multicloud CX voice service (bottom diagram on this page)
+• WebRTC phone or Webphone application registering with Genesys Multicloud CX voice service (bottom diagram on this page)